Import Guide

 Common Questions

 Most Mexico imports clear within 24-48 hours.
-CTPAT-certified shippers often see faster clearance.
+Established shippers often see faster clearance.
 Complex shipments or those selected for inspection may take longer.

 Food, drugs, cosmetics, and medical devices require FDA prior notice and may need additional documentation.
-Work with your customs broker to ensure compliance before shipping.
+These requirements get flagged up front so the filings are in before your shipment leaves Mexico.

 Need help with your import?